derrod/warfra_re/irc/README.md

 Most prefixes are relatively easy to guess, "G" for "General", "T" for "Trading", "R" for "Recruiting", and "Q" for "Q&A".
 There are channels for specific zones and clans as well.
 The latter are prefixed with "C" followed by the Clan ID.

+**Note:** If you have a rooted phone the IP and userid/nonce can be obtained from the Warframe Companion config file at `/data/data/com.digitalextremes.warframenexus/shared_prefs/titanium.xml` (see `playerInfo`).

 ## HexChat plugin

 See the `hexchat/` folder for details